whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

     <p>
       <strong>Artificer's of Mechanus Orders: </strong> There's an old gnome mechanic by the name of Biggles Wump who retired to Northport some years ago.
 He probably still has copies of the plans to some of his old ideas.
 These plans need to stay out of the hands of those who aren't part of the Artificer's, make sure they aren't left behind for the Orcs. -Margo
     </p>-->
+    <h4>Black Sun Orders</h4>
     <p>
-      <strong>Black Sun Orders: </strong> I have a spy who I need inserted into the Orc army, but he tends to cause, distrust, among humans.
+      I have a spy who I need inserted into the Orc army, but he tends to cause, distrust, among humans.
 Get him to Northport and make sure he is safe until the city is empty, then he'll do his part when the Orc army gets there. -Kyman Hexhammer
     </p>
     <!--<p>
       <strong>Champions of Cora Orders: </strong> Our scrying suggests the orcs are employing necromancers to strike fear into the citizens and keep them from fleeing.
 Kill them.
 Also we have heard rumors of an artifact being stored by the Guild of Heroes that in the right hands could bring hope to those poor people.
 Retreive it, and use it to aid the fearful. -via sending